Overlap in Observational Studies with High-Dimensional Covariates: Implications of Strict Overlap

 \subsection{Strict Overlap Implies Bounded Mean Discrepancy}

-We now turn to the main results of the paper, which give concrete implications of strict overlap.
+We now use these bounds to derive concrete implications of strict overlap.
 Here, we show that strict overlap implies a strong restriction on the discrepancy between the means of $P_0(X_{1:p})$ and $P_1(X_{1:p})$.
 In particular, when $p$ is large, strict overlap implies that either the covariates are highly correlated under both $P_0$ and $P_1$, or the average discrepancy in means across covariates is small.

 We represent the expectations and covariance matrices of $X_{1:p}$ under $P_0$ and $P_1$ as follows:

 We use $\|\cdot\|$ to denote the Euclidean norm of a vector, and $\|\cdot\|_{\textup{op}}$ to denote the operator norm of a matrix.